Dental Implants – Are They Something for Me?

 Dental implants, a dental bridge, a partial denture and a full denture all replace missing teeth.
 But how do they compare?

-Dental implants - An oral surgeon anchors an artificial tooth root in your jawbone.
-Unlike a partial denture or dental bridge, your neighboring teeth are not affected.
+Dental Implants – An oral surgeon anchors an artificial tooth root into your jawbone.
+Unlike a partial denture or a dental bridge, your neighboring teeth are not affected.

-Dental bridge - A series of dental crowns fused to the sides replace one tooth or two or more missing teeth in a row.
-The replacement teeth are in the center of the bridge, and the crown at each end covers a natural tooth to anchor the bridge.
+Dental Bridge– A series of dental crowns fused on the sides replace one tooth or two or more missing teeth in a row.
+The replacement teeth are located in the middle of the bridge, and the crown at each end covers a natural tooth to anchor the bridge.
 However, your dentist must grind down the healthy structure of the anchor teeth.
-Otherwise, the crowns will not fit on the teeth.
+Otherwise the crowns will not fit on the teeth.

-Partial denture - A replacement tooth is embedded in a gum-colored base.
-The metal or plastic clasps at the ends of the partial denture are hooked onto the teeth next to the missing tooth.
+Partial denture – A replacement tooth is embedded in a gum-colored base.
+The metal or plastic clasps at the ends of the partial denture hook onto the teeth next to the missing tooth.

-Full denture - A full denture replaces an arch of upper or lower teeth.
-The upper denture is attached using suction cups, while the lower denture rests on the gums.
+Full denture– A full denture replaces an arch of the upper or lower teeth.
+The upper jaw denture is attached using suction cups, while the lower jaw denture rests on the gums.

-A fixed bridge or partial denture is less expensive than a dental implant, but studies show that teeth adjacent to the denture can fall out by as much as 30 % within five to seven years.
+Although a fixed bridge or partial denture is less expensive than a dental implant, studies show that the teeth adjacent to the denture can fall out by up to 30% within five to seven years.

 What if my body rejects the implants?